The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Multiplication, Gerstenhaber and BV

 an operad of the above kinds has no multiplication.
-We can however add a generic one, by passing from connected graphs to non--connected ones.
-The cue to use this type of multiplication comes from \cite{Zwie,Schwarz,HVZ}.
-In general, to get the nc--version one uses compositions along graphs of the same type as before, but drops the assumption that the relevant graphs are connected.
+We can however add a generic one, by passing from connected graphs to non-connected ones.
+In general, to get the nc-version one uses compositions along graphs of the same type as before, but drops the assumption that the relevant graphs are connected.
 Some care must be used however, since it is not always clear how this should be implemented.